 - No cost certainty: the cost of operating a premise-based PBX system is based on usage (regular calling along with long-distance costs).
 As such, it’s virtually impossible for organizations to know how much their monthly, quarterly and annual telecommunications costs will be.
 This often leads to budget shortfalls — which ultimately leads to greater risks and higher overall operating costs.

 - Lack of scalability: adding new lines to a premise-based system typically means physically installing them underground, which is costly and inconvenient.
 What’s more, if the maximum number of lines are in use, then organizations must purchase another premise-based PBX system — which costs thousands of dollars.

 - Lack of business continuity: a premise-based PBX system functions through a network typology with a single point of failure.
 As such, when a part of the system fails, the entire system goes offline.
 It can also be days before a technician is available to perform on-site repairs.

 - Lack of support: premise-based PBX system vendors and phone companies typically do not work and play well together — because when something goes wrong, they each start pointing the finger at the other.
-As a result, organizations are caught in the middle and must broker a solution that fits within the service level agreement (SLA) of both their PBX vendor and the phone company.
+As a result, organizations are caught in the middle and must broker a solution that fits within the service level agreement (SLA) of both their PBX vendor and their phone company.
 This is a tedious and time-consuming process, and usually, one that leads to higher costs (about the only thing that PBX vendors and phone companies agree on is the mandate to tack on fees and sell pricey maintenance agreements).